sparesparrow/ai-servis/docs/misc/Návrh_ Modulární “Car AI Server” pro autoservisy (.md

 Mitigations

-- Use a foreground “Driving service” with persistent notification and battery optimizations (Android).
+- Use a foreground "Driving service" with persistent notification and battery optimizations (Android).
 - Provide a small supercapacitor/UPS in ESP32 nodes for graceful shutdown and event retention.
-- For fleets or high‑reliability, offer Pi/mini‑PC tier as “always‑on recorder” while phone is just UI.
+- For fleets or high‑reliability, offer Pi/mini‑PC tier as "always‑on recorder" while phone is just UI.

 # Android-first reference design